SterileBack Togas & Hoods developed by StubMed

 Contact StubMed to request additional information

-StubMed SterileBack Modular Toga offers 360 Degrees of Coverage which ensures backside sterility during a procedure.
+StubMed SterileBack Toga offers 360 Degrees of Coverage which ensures backside sterility during a procedure.

 Backside Sterility During Surgery